 although, if there are open computers in the training room, or if individuals are able to bring their own university laptop along, then drop-ins may also be welcome to attend as long as the room can accommodate them;

-If individuals do not attend the session to which they have either been invited or had confirmed, then subsequent invitations will continue to be sent to them for up to a calendar year, or until training needs have been otherwise addressed.
+If individuals do not attend or complete the session to which they have either been invited or to which they had confirmed, then subsequent invitations will continue to be sent to them for up to a calendar year, or until training needs have been otherwise addressed.
 After a calendar year, interested individuals would need to request training again.